therealedsheenan/contempo/README.md

 This directory is different from the components directory's `styles.js`. `styles.js` from the components directory are only specific to the react-presentational styles of the current directory.

-`index.html` - The main html file to be generated.

-`App.jsx and index.jsx` - preliminary configuration for this react project.

-### Server Directory :`src/server`.

-index.js - server-rendering script.

-index.html - The main html file to be rendered.